This post was sponsored by Butcher Box. All opinions expressed here are my own as I only promote brands that I truly love.

 What steak is best to pan fry?

-I used New York strip steak in this recipe, but rib eye, sirloin and filet mignon are also great options for pan searing.
+I used New York strip steak in this pan seared steak recipe, but rib-eye and filet mignon are great options as well.

-How to cook steak in a frying pan?
+How to cook steak on the stove top?

-Start by preheating a cast iron skillet over medium high heat.
-Add oil and sear the steak on both sides until a golden brown crust is formed.
-Reduce the heat to medium and add butter, thyme and garlic, and continue cooking the steak until it reaches the desired doneness, basting with the butter as it cooks.
+Start by preheating a cast iron skillet or stainless steel pan over medium high heat.
+Add oil and sear the steaks on both sides until a golden brown crust is formed.
+Reduce the heat to medium and add butter, herbs and garlic, and continue cooking the steak until it reaches the desired doneness, basting with the butter the remainder of the cooking time.

 How long to pan fry steak?